 A deductible is a dollar amount that an individual member or a subscriber's entire family must incur before benefits are paid under this coverage.
-The allowable amount that Capital otherwise would have paid for benefits is the amount applied to the deductible.
-Depending on the member's coverage, there may be a deductible amount applicable only to benefits received for services provided by participating providers and a separate deductible amount applicable only to benefits received for services provided by nonparticipating providers.
+The allowable amount that we otherwise would have paid for benefits is the amount applied to the deductible.
+Depending on the member's coverage, there may be a deductible amount applicable only to benefits received for services provided by in-network providers and a separate deductible amount applicable only to benefits received for services provided by out-of-network providers.

 Each member must satisfy the individual deductible applicable to this coverage every benefit period before benefits are paid.
 Once the family deductible has been met, benefits will be paid for a family member regardless of whether that family member has met his/her individual deductible.
-In calculating the family deductible, Capital will apply the amounts satisfied by each member towards the member's individual deductible.
+In calculating the family deductible, we will apply the amounts satisfied by each member towards the member's individual deductible.
 However, the amounts paid by each member that count towards the family deductible are limited to the amount of each member's individual deductible.
-Generally, satisfaction of deductible amounts is determined separately for participating and nonparticipating providers.
+Generally, satisfaction of deductible amounts is determined separately for in-network and out-of-network providers.

-Members should refer to the Summary of Cost-Sharing and Benefits section of this Certificate of Coverage to determine if any deductibles apply to their coverage.
+Refer to the Summary of Cost Sharing and Benefits section to determine if any deductibles apply to your coverage.